View Document Text

 Investment Advisory Services Agreement

-Most clients choose to have the Adviser manage their assets in order to
+Most clients choose to have their Adviser monitor their assets in order to

 obtain ongoing in-depth investment advice and life planning.
 All aspects of